LinaShadrach/boring-lecture/README.md

 ## Description

 Set up a webpage using html block and inline elements.
 Make corrections and additions to webpage.
 Use github to add, commit, post and clone the project.
-Add CSS elements
+Add CSS elements.

 ## Setup/Installation Requirements